Poet and translator

 About Carolyn Tipton

 Carolyn L. Tipton is a poet, translator, and teacher, known for her prize-winning translations of the work of the Spanish poet, Rafael Alberti.
+She is also the author of The Poet of Poet Laval, a collection of her own poetry.

 Born and raised in Berkeley, California, she earned a Master’s Degree in English/Creative Writing from Stanford University and a B.A., M.A., and Ph.D. in Comparative Literature from the University of California, Berkeley, where she currently teaches in the Fall Program for Freshmen.
 She also taught at the University of Hawai’i, Manoa, and at San Francisco State University.